KifoPL/kifo-clanker/docs/guides/autothreading.md

 - Maximum thread title is `100` characters, so any longer titles will be trimmed to `97` characters with appended `...`.
 - Some characters *(like `'`)* are not allowed in the `title`, and they're automatically removed by Discord.
 I am unsure myself, which characters **can** be used, so I advise trying out thread titles beforehand.
 - If you think there should be more options, please contact me (my links at the bottom of every guide).

 ### Examples:

 - `[member] new feature poll discussion in [channel]!`
 	- `KifoPL - Bot Creator new feature poll discussion in new features polls!`
 - `Thoughts on new update in [server]`
 	- `Thoughts on new update in Kifo Clanker™ Support Server`
-- `This is an example on how absolutely, horribly long thread names will be shortened to the allowed length`
+- `This is an example of how absolutely, horribly long thread names will be shortened to the allowed length`
-	- `This is an example on how absolutely, horribly long thread names will be shortened to the allowe...`
+	- `This is an example of how absolutely, horribly long thread names will be shortened to the allowe...`

-## Server prerequisities
+## Server prerequisites

 Not all options are available to all servers.
 Because of the way threads are implemented, for longer archive periods a server must have a certain boost level.
 - Level 0 *(No boosts)*:
 	- Archivisation time-span: `1 hour`, `1 day`